Kate Sekules and Vintage

 Food & Wine magazine threw me a book party (btw, I'd moved to New York). >

 Random?
-No, just very kind: I was travel editor for nine years.
+No, just kind: I was travel editor for ten years.
 Finally a use for my trend forecastability: seeing ahead was a job requirement.
 Also not a bad job.

 Then I was made editor in chief of Culture+Travel magazine.
 It was heaven.

-Therefore, after two years they shut it down.
+But after two years they shut it down.
 Magazines were falling like flies so I thought I'd leave the area and go do something I know absolutely nothing about.
 Like starting a web-based business.
-So here we are.

 Given my deep roots in vintage, and clothes, and in passing them on sweetly, I sometimes feel like Tess in Working Girl, when she proved the big idea was hers...

-But hey, as long as our clothes are better valued in every sense, the more the merrier.
-But I do hope we'll use this growing market to buy better in the first place.
+But as long as our clothes are better valued in every sense, the more the merrier.
+But I do hope we'll use this growing secondary market to buy better in the first place.

-On which note, I'm so proud of my daughter Bea, aged 12*, who has refused to wear anything but vintage since 4th grade.
+This is my daughter Bea, aged 12*, who refused to wear anything but vintage since 4th grade.
 I swear it was her own idea.

 *She was 12 in these pix, and when I wrote this!
 In 2015